pulumi/docs/pulumi-hugo/themes/default/content/docs/languages-sdks/javascript/_index.md

 When you use a version of `@pulumi/random` in your consuming project which is too old, NPM will warn you that you need to upgrade.

+## Dev Versions

+Pulumi SDKs also publish pre-release versions, that include all the latest changes from the main development branch.
+If you would like to install them, you can use the `dev` tag to do so.
+For example using `npm` you can use `npm add @pulumi/pulumi@dev`, and similarly for `yarn` `yarn add @pulumi/pulumi@dev`.

 ## Package Documentation

 In addition to the standard and cloud-agnostic packages the [Pulumi Registry](/registry/) houses 100+ Node.js packages.